GLP1.tools

 FeatureTrulicityOzempic

-Routesubcutaneous injection (single-dose pen, no titration needed)subcutaneous injection (multi-dose pen)
+Routesubcutaneous injection (single-dose pen)subcutaneous injection (multi-dose pen)

 Frequencyonce weeklyonce weekly